Implications of Brexit for registrants and applicants

-The HCPC is continuing to work closely with all four UK governments to understand the implications for registrants, and to ensure that the impact on existing registrants and applicants for registration is minimised.
+The HCPC continues to work closely with government to understand the implications and to ensure that the impact on existing registrants and applicants for registration is minimised.

-The situation is still uncertain, and the information that follows is based on the best information we have when this page was published on 13 March 2019.
+The information that follows is based on the best information we have when this page was published (4 November 2019).
 It will be updated as more information becomes available.

-If the UK leaves the EU with a ‘deal’, we expect that our registration and application processes will remain unchanged.
-We further expect that the terms of any deal will ensure that the requirements of the EMR are upheld, and so applicants for registration from other EU, EEA members or Switzerland will be able to apply as at present.
+If the UK leaves the EU with a ‘deal’, we expect that our registration and application processes will remain unchanged during any transition period.
+We expect, but cannot guarantee, that the terms will ensure that the requirements of the European Mutual Recognition scheme will continue to apply during any transition period, allowing EU, EEA and Swiss nationals to apply as at present.

 If the UK leaves the EU without a deal, then the European Mutual Recognition scheme will no longer apply.